Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 > Please note that the default time value is seconds, if no duration literal
 > is given. check_interval = 5 behaves the same as check_interval = 5s.

-### Attribute strings

 All strings require double quotes in Icinga 2.
 Therefore a double-quote must be escaped with a backslash (e.g. in command line).
 If an attribute identifier starts with a number, it must be encapsulated with double quotes as well.

-### Attribute lines

 Unlike in Icinga 1.x all attributes within the current object must be terminated with a comma (,).

 ## Host Service Relation

-In Icinga 1.x a service object is linked to a host by defining the 'host_name' attribute in the service definition.
-Alternate object tricks refer to 'hostgroup_name' or behavior changing regular expression.
-It's not possible to define a service definition within a host definition, or even link from a host definition to services.
+In Icinga 1.x a service object is associated with a host by defining the `host_name` attribute in the service definition.
+Alternate object tricks refer to `hostgroup_name` or behavior changing regular expression.
+It's not possible to define a service definition within a host definition.

-The preferred way of linking hosts with services in Icinga 2 are services defined inline to the host object (or template) definition.
+The preferred way of associating hosts with services in Icinga 2 are services defined inline to the host object (or template) definition.
 Icinga 2 will implicitely create a new service object on configuration activation.
 These inline service definitions can reference service templates.